“A witty saying proves nothing.” — François-Marie Arouet, a.k.a. ‘Voltaire’ (1694-1778)

 “Aus so krummem Holze, als woraus der Mensch gemacht ist, kann nichts ganz Gerades gezimmert werden.”
 (Out of the crooked timber of humanity no straight thing was ever made.) — Immanuel Kant

 “… skepticism means that, whatever one’s doubts, one must act as if one can make a difference.” — John William Ward, chair of the Ward Commission investigating corruption in public construction in Massachusetts in the 1980s, quoted in Mark L. Wolf’s opinion piece, “A death foreshadowed”, Boston Globe, Sunday July 23, 2006, p.
 E9.
-Wolf is cheif judge of the US District Courts for the District of Massachusetts, and was one of the first successful prosecutors of public figures using the powers resulting from the Ward Commission’s work.
+Wolf was chief judge of the US District Courts for the District of Massachusetts, and one of the first successful prosecutors of public figures using the powers resulting from the Ward Commission’s work.

 “What cannot be said will be wept.” — Sappho (7th century BCE)

 “Speaking to suffering is a skill born in empathy, and it’s not easily learned.
 Odin gave up an eye for wisdom.” — John Isbell, in a comment at Crooked Timber